WangHaiYang874/ABC22/readme.md

 this is not a seriour readme file. it is rather the place that I keep my notes and todos for this project.

 # top of my todos

 - [ ] non-ABC problem. simulating the unobserved times.
 ABC refers to the ABC chemical problems. bridge move.
 - [ ] read Overview of Approximate Bayesian Computation.
 - [ ] think about how to use ml/mf for parameter estimation.
+- [ ] understand how to use numba for speed up.

 # other todos

 - [ ] ode formulation for simulations with large copy number, need to figure out perhaps by solving the PDE with a Runge-Kutta or backward-euler etc.
 - [ ] test the idea that I have today for direct sampling/fitting.
 This should work for a general SDE model.
 The idea is to discretize a SDE, generate Brownian motions on the discretization points.
 Plug the Brownian motions on these points.
 Now I have eliminated the stochasicty of the equation.
 I can just solve for the parameters of the equation. see [here](#parameter-inference-for-sde).
 - [ ] have a better `get_observation` method in `models.py`.
 By now it is still somewhat imcomplete.
   - [ ] time mask,
   - [ ] reaction mask,